German special forces: Fleet Protection Forces

 From 1997 until spring 2014, both naval special forces (commando frogmen) and naval specialized forces (mine clearance divers and boarding trained naval infantrymen) were organized into the Naval Specialized Deployment Forces, a battalion-sized unit with four companies.
 The idea was to combine all specialized skills into one single formation.
-In the beginning, it was planned to create a force protection company beside the Boarding Company to support operations of the commando frogmen.
+In the beginning, it was planned to create a force protection company beside the Boarding Company to support the operations of the commando frogmen.

-Through the reorientation of the Bundeswehr, the commando frogmen got their own battalion while naval infantry (including HUMINT experts) and mine clearance divers were summarized into the Naval Force Protection Battalion (Seebataillon) in Eckernförde.
+Through the reorientation of the Bundeswehr, the commando frogmen got their battalion while naval infantry (including HUMINT experts) and mine clearance divers were summarized into the Naval Force Protection Battalion (Seebataillon) in Eckernförde.
 The formation is often described as the "multi-tool of the German Navy".
-So, the battalion is able to support special forces operations.
+So, the battalion can support special forces operations.

 Counter-Terrorism

-GSG 9 der Bundespolizei (Border Protection Group 9 of the Federal Police), formerly Grenzschutzgruppe 9, is the Police Tactical Unit of the German Federal Police.
-Their counterparts at the state level are the Special Deployment Commandos (Spezialeinsatzkommandos).
+GSG 9 der Bundespolizei (GSG 9 of the Federal Police), formerly Grenzschutzgruppe 9 or GSG 9 (Border Guard Group 9) of the Federal Border Guard (Bundesgrenzschutz) from 1972 to 2005, has continued to be the specialized police tactical unit of the German Federal Police for counter-terrorism since 2005.
+Established as a counter-terrorism unit by the Bundesgrenzschutz in 1972 following the Munich Massacre, the GSG 9 served as a model for the formation and alignment of the Kommando Spezialkräfte (KSK) in 1996.

+Their counterpart at the state police level (Landespolizei) is the Spezialeinsatzkommandos (SEK).

+Historical

+The Brandenburgers were a special forces unit of Nazi Germany's Wehrmacht during World War II.
+Formed in 1939, they were initially part of the Abwehr, the military intelligence service.
+The unit was created by Theodor von Hippel, who envisioned small, highly trained groups capable of sabotage and infiltration behind enemy lines.

+The Brandenburgers were known for their ability to blend in with local populations, often using their proficiency in foreign languages and knowledge of local customs to carry out their missions.
+They operated in various theatres, including Eastern Europe, North Africa, and the Middle East.